-LSU women's basketball trails NC State at the half of their Sweet 16 match-up
+LSU women's basketball wins Sweet 16 game with late flurry

 Latest Weather Blog

-LSU women's basketball trails NC State at the half of their Sweet 16 match-up
+LSU women's basketball wins Sweet 16 game with late flurry

-SPOKANE, Wash. - The LSU women's basketball team started fast in their Sweet 16 match-up with NC State on Friday night at the Spokane Arena but the Wolfpack used perimeter shooting to retake the lead 40-36 at the half.
+SPOKANE, Wash. - The LSU women's basketball team needed every single point from their best player and then some help from the rest of the Tigers to survive and advance in their Sweet 16 game against NC State on Friday night at the Spokane Arena.

+LSU was led by Aneesah Morrow's 30 points and 18 rebounds but it was a late flurry of scoring from Mikaylah Williams that put LSU back in front of the Wolfpack late in the fourth quarter.

+LSU scored the final 10 straight points of the game to take it 80-73 over NC State and advance back to the Elite 8 for the second straight season.

 NC State outscored LSU 25-13 in the second quarter to trim LSU's first quarter lead of 23-15 after the ten minutes of play.